KiwiSingh/Simple-Spam-Scripts/README.md

 <strong>A:</strong> Please note that modded Discord clients violate the [Discord ToS (terms of service)](https://discord.com/terms), as do self-bots.
 However, in the spirit of FOSS, you may reuse this code with proper attribution as per the license; however, you must add a disclaimer of non-liability for any damages, as well a link back to this section of my README.MD in your README.MD or other readme/license files.
 In the case of copypastas/other text that is not of my own creation, please also provide proper attribution to the persons involved in creating them, like I have done.
 Don't steal others' work!

 <strong>Q:</strong> I have another question not answered here/wish to collaborate with you on a project.
 Where do I message?\
 <strong>A:</strong> In case you have a question I have not answered here, please send an email to the email address linked in my GitHub bio, and I will try to answer it as soon as I can.
-Since I am a full-time university student, and also work part-time and occasionally freelance, and also because of Gmail's weird spam filters (the address in my bio is an alias for my real Gmail address), it may take longer for me to answer your query.
+Since I am a full-time university student, and also do freelance work, and also because of Gmail's weird spam filters (the address in my bio is an alias for my real Gmail address), it may take longer for me to answer your query.
 If you wish to collaborate, I am flattered, but I am still learning how to code, so I may be more of a liability than an asset; however, if you are willing to provide training/training resources/monetary compensation + work experience, I am all ears, and the same email inbox is open for you too, naturally; however, please preface your subject line with the following tag: `[IMPORTANT/GitHub misc]` so I know it's not a query, spam or otherwise a message simply not relevant to this repository or coding in general.